-You should read this prospectus supplement along with the accompanying prospectus carefully before you invest in our common stock.
-This prospectus supplement and the accompanying prospectus contain the terms of this offering of common stock.
-The accompanying prospectus contains information about our securities generally, some of which does not apply to the common stock covered by this prospectus supplement.
+You should read this prospectus supplement along with the accompanying prospectus carefully before you invest in the Notes.
+This prospectus supplement and the accompanying prospectus contain certain terms of the Notes we are offering.
+The accompanying prospectus contains information about our securities generally, some of which does not apply to the Notes covered by this prospectus supplement.
 This prospectus supplement may add, update or change information contained in the accompanying prospectus.
-If the information in this prospectus supplement is inconsistent with any information contained in the accompanying prospectus, the information in this prospectus supplement will apply and will supersede the inconsistent information contained in the accompanying prospectus.
+If the information in this prospectus supplement with any information contained in the accompanying prospectus, the information in this prospectus supplement supersedes the inconsistent information contained in the accompanying prospectus.